 Dosaje in Spanish.
 The final stage in the sparkling winemaking process in which the winemaker tops up the bottle of a traditional method wine with a dash of wine and sugar syrup before stoppering it.

 Key stage in winemaking and the process by which naturally occurring sugars in grapes are converted into ethanol and carbon dioxide by the by the action of yeasts.
 Once the grapes have been harvested, they are brought to the winery, sorted and put into fermentation tanks (in commercial wineries these are often made of stainless steel).
 Careful temperature-control helps kickstart fermentation.
 Red wines are usually fermented at 25 – 30ºC, while whites 18 – 20ºC.

 Spanish term for a wine which is reckoned to be from a particularly good vintage and has been aged for a long time.
-The precise ageing period varies between DOs but in Rioja, for example, which produces some of Spain’s best known Gran Reservas, the wines must spend at least 24 months in 225 litre barrels (known as barricas).
+The precise ageing period varies between DOs but in Rioja, for example, which produces some of Spain’s best known Gran Reservas, the wines must spend at least 24 months in 225-litre barrels (see Barrique).

 The name for the dregs or sediment leftover at the bottom of the tank after fermentation (lías in Spanish).
 Lees are made up of dead yeast cells and all the bits and pieces from the grapes like pulp, and bits of stem and skin.
 In white winemaking, wine is often left in contact with the lees to help give extra structure, body and creaminess to the wine.
 Sometimes this process is enhanced by a process called bâtonnage, a French word which refers to the action of regularly stirring the lees.